YinonMaor/MITM/README.md

 ## Introduction
 This project is about generating a hotspot which some random person can connect to, and by that he would be browsing when you're on the middle.
 Activating a sniffer like `Wireshark` could demonstrate to you how packets are being transfered with through your computer.
 This software is designed with [Electron](https://github.com/electron/electron).
+This project is inspired from `evil_twin` software from [here](http://solstice.sh/python/wireless/2015/11/01/python-evil-twin/).

 ## Dependencies:
-* MacOS / Linux
+* Ubuntu
 * Node.js ^8.7.0
+* Python ^2.7.0
 * External network card
 * Git